avo-hq/docs.avohq.io/docs/3.0/search.md

 ## Enable search for a resource

-To enable search for a resource, you need to configure the `search` class variable to the resource file.
+To enable search for a resource, you need to configure the `search` class attribute to the resource file.

 ```ruby{2-4}
 class Avo::Resources::User < Avo::BaseResource